The Board of Trustees

 Victòria Camps has published several books on ethics, political philosophy and bioethics, including Virtudes públicas [Public virtues] (Espasa Non-fiction Prize ), Una vida de calidad [A quality life], La voluntad de vivir [The will to live], Creer en la educación [Believing in education].
 Her most recents publications are: El gobierno de las emociones (National Essay Prize) and Breve historia de la ética.

 Victòria Camps' professional achievements have been recognised by the Josep Mª Lladó Prize for Freedom of Expression, in 1999; the Prize for Achievement in Education, awarded by the Regional Government of Andalucia in 1999; and the Menéndez Pelayo International Prize, received in 2008.
 She is Doctor Honoris Causa of the Huelva and Salamanca Universities.
-In 2018 she was appointed Permanent Member of the State Council.
+Form 2018 to 2022 she was Permanent Member of the State Council.

 Montse Busquets is a nurse, with a Master in Bioethics and Law, a degree in Social and Cultural Anthropology, and a PhD in Sociology.
 She spent most of her professional career as a lecturer at the School of Nursing at the University of Barcelona, and retired in 2017.
 She worked as a care nurse at Ciudad Sanitaria Valle de Hebrón, and taught at the Príncipes de España University School of Nursing at the Catalan Health Institute, and with the UNED (Spain's National Distance Learning University).